Keto Coffee Recipes to Keep You Happy and Laser-Focused

 Perfect as a breakfast companion, or in some cases a morning meal replacement, keto coffee such as Bulletproof Coffee is a perfect addition to any ketogenic diet meal plan.

 However, quality matters when it comes to making keto coffee.
 And while some keto coffee recipes use compliant low-carb ingredients like heavy whipping cream and conventional butter, these can still cause irritation that can hamper your results if you’re sensitive to dairy fats.

 The following recipes are full of healthy fat to keep you in ketosis.
 Hot or iced, blended or frozen, you can make sure your daily cup of coffee works hard to fuel you.

 Bulletproof is where the butter coffee craze started.
 Refined by the founder, Dave Asprey, the original Bulletproof Coffee recipe is the gold standard among keto coffee recipes.

-Toxin-free coffee beans, highly-concentrated Brain Octane C8 MCT Oil, and grass-fed butter or ghee blend together for a frothy zero-carb latte to power you all morning long.
+Tested for toxins coffee beans, highly-concentrated Brain Octane C8 MCT Oil, and grass-fed butter or ghee blend together for a frothy zero-carb latte to power you all morning long.
 Don’t have a blender?
 An immersion blender or even a strong milk frother can also work.

 Don’t have time to measure and blend?
 Bulletproof Keto Creamer is an easy way to get your Bulletproof Coffee in every morning.
 Just scoop our powdered coffee creamer into your morning joe, and stir vigorously to dissolve.
 It doesn’t get easier than that!